DBraun/DawDreamer/README.md

 synth.load("C:/path/to/other_preset.fxp")

 # After rendering, you can fetch PPQN-rate automation that has been baked into audio-rate data.
+# Use a smaller buffer size to get more granularity in this data, otherwise there will be
+# some "steppiness"/"nearest-lookup".
 all_automation = synth.get_automation()  # a dictionary of all parameters at audio-rate.

-# After rendering, you can save to MIDI
+# After rendering, you can save to MIDI with absolute times, in case the BPM affected it.
 synth.save_midi("my_midi_output.mid")

 engine.render(DURATION)  # Render audio again!